joelvaneenwyk/alt-snap-windows/AltSnap.md

    resizing mode, leading to window running outside the screen when resizing it beyond their maximum size.
 - Fixed: Focus windows when dragging not working in some cases. #250
-- Fixed: The titlebar Action menu not disappearing on defocusing in some cases. #263.
+- Fixed: The title-bar Action menu not disappearing on defocusing in some cases. #263.
 - Fixed now if the owner window has an empty RECT it will no longer be used to hold the topmost indicator (ie: ForceToolkit main window).